openmindculture/bookstack-reading-list-app/README.md

 New features should be developed in a modular way using feature branches in a process similar, but not necessarily identical, to git flow, preferably using atomic commits and trunk-based development against the `develop` branch as the "trunk" of the development process.
 Feature branches must never be merged into the main branch directly.

 Developers, bots, and AI agents or assistants should refer to the requirements stated in this document, in optional GitHub issues.
 Generally, developers and assistants should always strive to provide correct, complete, and working code and they should ask for missing project code, documentation, or definitions necessary for an adequate response, instead of guessing.
+AI assistants must be instructed to provide concise, complete, and correct answers to clear and simple questions, adhere to best practices and coding standards, and don't suggest counterproductive antipatterns.

-Adhere to best practices and coding standards.
 In Astro, prefer native HTML elements like <head> over overengineered custom elements like <Head> unless they are necessary.
 Generate working code using the latest stable npm package dependencies and install all dependencies that are needed.
 Don't generate faulty code that you are able to fix, generate error-free code in the first place!
 Don't change code based on assumptions, especially if the code is currently correct, don't try to fix it.

 In TypeScript, do not use the 'any' type.
 Do not use the non-null assertion operator (`!`).
 Do not cast to unknown (e.g. `as unknown as T`).
 It is critically important that you adhere to the above rules.